 Over the past four decades, the Latin American region has seen stupendous growth to its higher education sector.
-This is now comprised of more than 3,000 universities - the greatest numbers of which are mostly concentrated in Brazil, Mexico and Argentina.
-There's been a boom in postgraduate qualifications, with increasing numbers of universities in the region offering master's degrees and doctorates.
+This is now comprised of more than 3,000 universities - the greatest number of which are concentrated in Brazil, Mexico and Argentina.
+There's been a rise in postgraduate qualifications too, with increasing numbers of universities in the region offering master's degrees and doctorates.

-There has been a continent-wide move towards internationalization, with many governments also welcoming the opening of new private universities.
+Universities have also benefited from a continent-wide move towards internationalization, with many governments also welcoming the opening of new private universities.
 In some countries much still remains to be done in terms of both policy and infrastructure development, including the implementation of tougher regulations on accreditation and greater accountability for universities.

-Many Latin American governments and universities offer study abroad internships and funding opportunities for international students, such as the OAS Scholarships Program, the EURICA Mobility Scholarship and the CIEE Bowman Travel Grants.
+Many Latin American governments and universities offer study abroad internships and funding opportunities for international students, such as the OAS Scholarships Program, the Mente Argentina Scholarships and the CIEE Bowman Travel Grants.